dogweather/phoenix-docker-compose/README.md

 # Elixir / Phoenix containerized development environment

 Using Elixir 1.6.1, Phoenix 1.3.0, and latest Postgres.
 These are the latest versions as of 2018-02-02.
-Tested on MacOS.
+Tested on MacOS, because that's what I happen to use.
+This is my configuration I develop with.

 ## Instructions